Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

 }

-Here, the internal energy $U$ is counted as the 0th coordinate and is excluded from the dimension of the thermodynamic space.
-As stated in Introduction, there is arbitrariness in the value $S$.
-This stems from the choice of TCs in a given problem.
-The value of entropy is thus dependent on the thermodynamic space ${\mathscr A}$ on which $S$ is expressed:
+Here, for convenience, the internal energy $U$ is counted as the 0th coordinate and is excluded from the dimensionality of the thermodynamic state space.
+As noted in Introduction, the value of entropy contains an arbitrariness.
+We now see that this arbitrariness stems from the choice of TCs in a given problem.
+For example, a measurement of entropy of a Si wafer yields different values depending on whether the nuclear spin degree of freedom are included or not.
+Thus, the value of entropy depends on the thermodynamic state space ${\mathscr A}$ on which $S$ is expressed: